GediminasMasaitis/moonfish/README.md

 download
 ---

-Pre‐compiled executables for Linux of moonfish (and its tools) may be found at <https://moonfish.neocities.org>
+Pre‐compiled executables for Linux of moonfish (and some of its tools) may be found at <https://moonfish.neocities.org> (Windows binaries are also provided.)

 compiling from source
 ---

-Building on UNIX should be easy.
-Make sure you have GNU `make` and a C compiler like GCC, then run the following command.
+Building on UNIX (and clones) should be easy.
+Make sure you have GNU Make and a C compiler like GCC, then run the following command.

 ~~~
 make moonfish